Logger Script

 Restored map of presumed location of royal palace in Namgyeong

-• Map of Gyeongbokgung Palace『View of Gyeongbokgung Palace through Photos』 2006, 75th page, Cultural Heritage Administration
+• Map of Gyeongbokgung Palace『View of Gyeongbokgung Palace through Photos』 2006, 75th page, National Heritage Administration

 • Map of Gyeongbokgung PalaceAfter the 43rd Year of King Yeongjo's reign (1767), Property of Seoul Museum of History